Tink (musician)

 Trinity Laure'Ale Home (born March 18, 1995), better known by her stage name Tink, is an American singer and rapper.
 She signed with record producer Timbaland's Mosley Music Group, an imprint of Epic Records to release her 2014 debut single, "Treat Me Like Somebody".
 Her 2015 single, "Million", entered the Bubbling Under Hot 100.
 Both produced by Timbaland, the songs were intended to precede her debut studio album Think Tink, although disagreements with the producer led her to part ways with the label in 2017.

 Tink was chosen as part of the XXL 2015 Freshman Class.

 Early life and education

 Trinity Laure'Ale Home was born on March 18, 1995, in Calumet City, Illinois.
-Home was nicknamed Tink by friends in elementary school and she has used the name ever since.
+She was nicknamed Tink by friends in elementary school and has used the name since.
 Tink started singing in church when she was five years old and began writing songs at age 11, including some for her father's friends.
 She attended high school at Chicago's Simeon Career Academy where she participated in talent shows and joined the school choir.
 English was one of her favorite subjects because it helped her become a stronger writer.
 She started rapping and recording music in her father's basement studio at the age of 15.
 At age 16, she and her brother posted a clip of her freestyling over Clipse's "Grindin'" to Facebook and received local buzz.